garrandall/popular-music-data/tracks/don-t-it-make-you-want-to-go-home-brook-benton-with-the-dixie-flyers.md

 ---
 artists:
+- Brook Benton
+features:
-- Brook Benton With The Dixie Flyers
+- The Dixie Flyers
-features: []
 genres: []
 key: don-t-it-make-you-want-to-go-home-brook-benton-with-the-dixie-flyers
 name: Don't It Make You Want To Go Home